Sheshiyer/WitnessOS/webshore/webshore-todo.md

 - [ ] Engine synthesis and interaction mechanics
 - [ ] Discovery layer integration with engine progression
 - [ ] Multi-engine consciousness coherence monitoring

-**REALITY CHECK**: We have created the component files and API structure, but we need to:

-1. Test that components actually work
-2. Replace placeholder geometries with real implementations
-3. Test API integration with actual engine calls
-4. Fix any TypeScript/Three.js compatibility issues

 ---